Permutation Tests at Nonparametric Rates: Applications

-The proof is in Section \ref{proof:rdd} of the supplement.
-The conditions and proof of Proposition \ref{prop:rdd} follow the lines of the conditional mean case (Proposition \ref{prop:control_mean}).
+The proof is in Section D.3 of the supplement.
+The conditions and proof of Proposition \ref{prop:rdd} follow along the lines of the conditional mean case (Proposition \ref{prop:control_mean}).
 Unlike Section \ref{sec:applications:control_mean}, the evaluation point $x$ lies at the boundary of the support of $X_k$.
-As a result, $h$ has to converge faster to zero to bound the asymptotic bias of $T_n$ (i.e., $\sqrt{nh}h \to c$ in Proposition \ref{prop:rdd} vs $\sqrt{nh}h^2 \to c$ in Proposition \ref{prop:control_mean}).
-Proposition \ref{prop:rdd} is extended to LPR estimators of any order $\rho$ in Section \ref{proof:lpr} of the supplement.
+As a result, $h$ has to converge faster to zero to bound the asymptotic bias of $T_n$ (i.e., $\sqrt{nh}h \to c$ in Assumption \ref{aspt:prop:rate2} vs. $\sqrt{nh}h^2 \to c$ in Assumption \ref{aspt:prop:rate}).
+Proposition \ref{prop:rdd} is extended to LPR estimators of any order $\rho$ in Section D.5 of the supplement.
 Common practice in RDD uses local-linear regression ($\rho=1$) with a MSE-optimal bandwidth, and the resulting asymptotic bias is often corrected by using a local-quadratic regression ($\rho=2$).